 Prepare your dried peas by picking through peas and discarding any odd looking ones, then rinsing well under running water in a colander.

 I prefer to add salt and pepper at the end, as I’m adding some salt with the broth and the ham hock already.
+Saving it until the end prevents an overly salty soup.

 Quebec-Style Yellow Split Pea Soup